CS2 Labs

 Cookies, Local Storage, and Similar Technologies

-CS2 Labs uses cookies and similar technologies for essential site functionality, authentication, analytics, and performance measurement.
-This includes the use of session cookies, temporary login-flow cookies, analytics cookies, and browser storage.
+CS2 Labs uses cookies and similar technologies for essential site functionality, authentication, user preferences, analytics, advertising, and performance measurement.
+This includes the use of session cookies, temporary login-flow cookies, analytics cookies, advertising tags, and browser storage.

 We also use local storage for an anonymous actor key that helps attribute certain analytics and outbound listing telemetry events for signed-out visitors.

-• Analytics and performance cookies associated with tools such as PostHog, Google Analytics, and Hotjar.
+- Analytics and performance cookies associated with tools such as Google Analytics, where you have provided the required consent.

 Analytics and Telemetry